 RESULTS: Three persisting functional symptoms were registered: headaches, asthenia, and vertigo among 31.3, 36.9, and 22.4% respectively of the exposed subjects.
 A significant motor impairment was retrieved among 12.3% of the exposed versus 1.6% of the non exposed subjects.
 Hearing loss significantly disabled 31.3% of the exposed subjects and 10.4% exhibited a serious deafness.

 CONCLUSIONS: This study carried out in Niger confirms two serious neurological sequelae occurring at high frequencies after bacterial meningitis: severe and profound hearing loss and motor impairment.
 Cochlear implantation and hearing aids are too expensive for populations living in developing countries.
 Neurological sequelae occurring after meningitis should sensitize African public health authorities on the development of rehabilitation centers.
 All these challenges can be met through existing strategies and guidelines.

 Digital Object Identifier (DOI)

 Jusot, Jean-François; Tohon, Zilahatou; Yazi, Abdoul Aziz; and Collard, Jean-Marc, "Significant Sequelae after Bacterial Meningitis in Niger: A Cohort Study" (2013).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 13.